scotthal/jug-career-talk/slides.md

 As a manager in Boulder, I frequently encountered people who wanted to transfer out of either the Bay Area or New York City, and who "didn't care" what they'd be working on, so long as it was in Boulder.
-They quickly realized they didn't value what they work working on.
+They quickly realized they didn't value what they were working on.
 Their performance flagged.
 More than one involuntary exit resulted.

 My values are currently in conflict with a those of a lot of Big Tech.
 I have